Joe Walsh

-Joseph Fidler Walsh (born November 20, 1947) is an American guitarist, singer, and songwriter.
-In a career spanning over five decades, he has been a member of three successful rock bands: James Gang, Eagles, and Ringo Starr & His All-Starr Band.
-He was also part of the New Zealand band Herbs.
-In the 1990s, he was a member of the short-lived supergroup The Best.

-Walsh has also experienced success both as a solo artist and as a prolific session musician, being featured on a wide array of other artists' recordings.
-In 2011, Rolling Stone placed him at the No. 54 spot on its list of "100 Greatest Guitarists of All Time".
+Joseph Fidler Walsh (born Joseph Woodward Fidler; November 20, 1947) is an American guitarist, singer, and songwriter.
+Best known as a member of the rock band Eagles, his five-decade career includes solo work and stints in other bands: the James Gang, Ringo Starr & His All-Starr Band, and New Zealand's Herbs.
+He was part of the supergroup The Best and had success as a solo artist and prolific session musician, appearing on other artists' recordings.
+In 2011, Rolling Stone ranked him No. 54 on its list of "100 Greatest Guitarists of All Time".

-In the mid-1960s, after attending Kent State University, Walsh played with several local Ohio-based bands before reaching a national audience as a member of the James Gang, whose hit song "Funk #49" highlighted his skill as both a guitarist and singer.
-Roger Abramson, a concert producer and artist manager, signed the James Gang to a management agreement with BPI in Cleveland.
-After leaving the James Gang in 1972, he formed Barnstorm with Joe Vitale, a college friend from Ohio, and Kenny Passarelli, a bassist from Colorado, where Walsh had moved after leaving Ohio.
-While the band stayed together for three albums over three years, its works were marketed as Walsh solo projects.
-The last Barnstorm album, 1974's So What contained significant guest contributions from several members of the Eagles, a group that had recently hired Walsh's producer, Bill Szymczyk.
+In the mid-1960s, after attending Kent State University, Walsh played with several local Ohio bands before reaching national fame with the James Gang, whose hit "Funk 49" showcased his skills.
+Roger Abramson signed the James Gang to BPI in Cleveland.
+After leaving the James Gang in 1972, Walsh formed Barnstorm with Joe Vitale and Kenny Passarelli.
+Though the band produced three albums, their work was marketed as Walsh solo projects.
+The last Barnstorm album, So What (1974), featured significant contributions from Eagles members.